righthalfplane/SdrGlut/README.md

 blacklist msi2500

-reboot

-you should be ready to go
+then reboot and you should be ready to go